korczis/app_store/apps/sfdc_downloader_brick/README.md

  * **host** (optional) - Salesforce endpoint which should be access by the downloader
  * **version** (optional) - the version of Salesforce Api which should be connected by the downloader
  * **client_logger** (true/false) (optional) - this option enables additional logging
+ * **downcase_fields** (true/false) (optional) (default -> false) -  this will automatically downcase all salesforce fields (any reference used in configuration files must then use downcased names
+ * **boolean_as_string** (true/false) (optional) (default -> false) - when this is enabled, all boolean values in Salesforce will be converted to string values.
+The type boolean will not be used internaly.
+ * **default_start_date** (date) (optional) (default -> 2015-01-01T00:00:00.000Z ) This date is used during the first download when using the incremental mode.
+It is also used in full load mode as date from which the data are downloaded.
+ * **full** (true/false) (optional) (default -> false) This will switch the downloaded in to the full download mode.
+The data will be always downloaded from default_start_date.
+The timestamp entity setting is still used for partitioning data downloaded via the Salesforce Bulk Api.
+ * **step_size** (optional) Number of days which should be downloaded during the initial load.
+This can be used when downloading initial load of data.
+For some reasons you may not want to download data in one run, but download them in multiple runs of the SFDC downloader
+ * **bulk_query_options** (optional) -  this options are propagate to Salesforce Bulk Query gem (https://github.com/gooddata/salesforce_bulk_query) used by this downloader

 ### Example